-- Kurt Baumgartner - Georgy Kucherin
+- Kurt Baumgartner - Expert Georgy Kucherin

-The Hacktivity 2022 security festival was held at the MOM Cultural Center in Budapest, Hungary, over two days, https://youtu.be/yVqALLtvkN8

-October 6-7th 2022.
+The Hacktivity 2022 security festival was held at the MOM Cultural Center in Budapest, Hungary, over two days, October 6-7th 2022.
 One of several presentations by our GReAT researchers included an interesting set of APT activity targeting online casino development and operations environments in Southeast Asia.
 A recorded video of the presentation is already online.
 You can watch it here: